 1.Preheat oven to 400°.
 Line 2 baking sheets with parchment paper.
-Bring butter and 250ml water to a boil in a heavy saucepan.
+Melt the butter, add 200ml milk bring to a simmer in a heavy saucepan.
 Remove from heat.

 2. Add flour, cayenne, and salt; stir vigorously with a wooden spoon.
 Return to heat and stir vigorously over a low heat until mixture forms a sticky ball.

-3. Transfer mixture to a blander.
-Add 1your cheese and thyme and blend with the blunt blade.
+3. Transfer mixture to a blender.
+Add 1 your cheese and thyme and blend with the dough blade.
 Add 4 eggs, one at a time.

 4. With two tea spoons scrape the mix onto the baking sheets in small rounds about an inch apart.
 Sprinkle with any remaining cheese and garnish with a few thyme leaves.

 5. Bake gougères until puffed and golden brown and the centres are cooked through but still moist, 20–25 minutes.
-Let them cool slightly and serve warm with a crisp glass of Burgundy white.
+Let them cool slightly and serve warm with a crisp glass of aligote.